jekymin8232/luckyvicky-homepage/README.md

-## Using libraries means accepting dependency.
+## [Unnecessary expenses] Using libraries means accepting dependency.
 >**I sincerely ask that you read “[Must Read] Korea FOSS Brief for OSTIF.md.”**
 >
 >We’ve outlined a way to break free from supply chain attacks—meaning risks from libraries and external APIs.
 At the very least, any libraries we rely on for life-critical systems must be secured against these threats.